-The curriculum is the same for the part-time option as for the full-time option, but part-time students go at their own pace and typically take 4-8 credits per semester and complete the program in 3-4 years.
+The curriculum is the same for the part-time option as for the full-time option.
+Part-time students go at their own pace and typically take 4-8 credits per semester and complete the program in 3-4 years.
 Taking the required core courses as early as possible in the program is recommended.